 The Remuneration Committee is chaired by Dr. Faiz Nahab and its other member is Roman Kotlarzewski.
 The Committee keeps itself informed of all relevant developments and best practice in the field of remuneration and corporate governance and seeks advice where appropriate.
-Womble Bond Dickinson UK LLP has been appointed as external adviser to the Remuneration Committee, and in this capacity advises on appropriate remuneration levels and on the Stock Option Scheme Womble Bond Dickinson UK LLP also provides legal services in connection with relevant legal matters.
+The legal firm Ince has been appointed as external adviser to the Remuneration Committee, and in this capacity advises on appropriate remuneration levels and on the Stock Option Scheme Ince also provides legal services in connection with relevant legal matters.
 The Committee has appropriate policies and procedures to monitor the size of potential remuneration awards.

 The Remuneration Committee's remit is set out in its terms of reference.
 Its delegated responsibilities include setting the remuneration of all executive Directors.
-The remuneration of the non-executive Chairman is determined by the Board and is made up of an annual fee for acting as non-executive Chairman of the Company and fees for chairing and for membership of a Board committee.
-The non-executive Chairman does not take part in discussions on his own remuneration.
-The fees are set to reflect the time which he is required to commit to their duties, his experience and the amounts paid to non-executive Chairmen in comparable companies.
+The remuneration of the non-executive Directors (including the Chairman is determined by the Board and is made up of an annual fee for acting as non-executive Directors and fees for chairing and for membership of a Board committee.
+The non-executive Directors do not take part in discussions on their own remuneration.
+The fees are set to reflect the time which the non-executive Directors are required to commit to their duties, their experience and the amounts paid to non-executive Directors in comparable companies.